Professional Learning Opportunities

 Westmark School

-This classroom educator training provides and understanding of structured literacy and the use of the Orton-Gillingham (OG) Approach based on the research about the science of reading.
-The five-day, in-person course offers the skills to teach beginning readers, struggling readers, and those who have dyslexia.
+This classroom educator training provided an understanding of structured literacy and the use of the Orton-Gillingham (OG) Approach based on the research about the science of reading.
+The five-day, in-person course offered the skills to teach beginning readers, struggling readers, and those who have dyslexia.
 Topics will include:

 - The reading brain